The Measure of Success

 Recently, I was in conversation with a friend about making New Year’s goals, and they replied, “I don’t make New Year’s goals because I know I’m going to fail at them anyway.”
 It got me thinking: how many people feel this way?
 I imagine it’s a thought that plagues many of us, because, let’s be honest, we all know resolutions are made and a good chunk of us fall off the bandwagon a few months in.
 As I continued to reflect, I realized it’s not that people don’t want to make goals, but rather that they’re afraid to fail.
 What would it look like if our goal was to work on overcoming our fear of failure?

-This thought triggered a barrage of questions, a couple being: why is it that we associate a botched attempt as failure?
+This thought triggered a barrage of questions, a few being: why is it that we associate a botched attempt as failure?
 How do we calibrate the measure of our success?
 I found these questions sparked powerful opportunities for reflection as I rang in a new year.
 So, I seized the opportunity.

 These stories exemplify that despite what society says or how we may feel, “failure,” isn’t final.
 Rather, it’s a matter of perspective.
 Perhaps what we need to do is recalculate how we define and measure our failures and successes.
 It’s a subtle, and yet, major shift in how we live our daily lives.
 What would it look like if we learned to accept our failures gracefully?
 I’ve often found that those who acknowledge and accept their failures are often the strongest leaders: they have learned to transform their “failures” into learning opportunities and a means to cultivate virtue.
-From my perspective, there are only two ways to fail: if you never try, and if you give up.
-So this year, I challenge you to give up the fear of failure.
+I believe there are only two ways to fail: if you never try, and if you give up.
+This year, I challenge you to give up the fear of failure.
 What fear is holding you back from taking the next step, setting your dream goal, or doing that thing you’ve always wanted to do?
 Give. it. up.
 Instead of viewing every botched attempt as “failure,” view it as a stepping stone toward success.
 It’s never too late to start anew.